satbir1988/InterviewQuestions/README.md

 3. What is the actuator?
 4. How can we change port for an server?
 5. How to change the profile?
+6. How to load a new user defined properties file?
 ---
 ## Hibernate
 1. what is difference between Hibernate and JPA?